PacktPublishing/Software-Architecture-with-Cpp-2E/devenv_readme/devenv_windows.md

 tools.build:compiler_executables={"c":"/usr/bin/gcc","cpp":"/usr/bin/g++"}
 ```

-The development libraries can be installed with Homebrew on Windows Subsystem for Linux (WSL).
+The development libraries and apps can be installed with Homebrew on Windows Subsystem for Linux (WSL).